Outreach & Education

 - Master Classes & Residencies: Attention Educators!
 The Center invites you to share the power of the arts with your students through one of our many Master Classes and Residencies.
-Open to elementary, middle, high school and college students, participants learn directly from world-class Center Presents performers in an informal classroom setting, The following artists will participate in education programs in conjunction with their performance at the Center.
+Open to elementary, middle, high school and college students, participants learn directly from world-class Center Presents performers in an informal classroom setting.

 - Jazz Education: The Jazz Education program brings together artists from the Taft Law Jazz & Blues Series and high school students in an informal Palladium setting.
 Students have an opportunity to interact with these accomplished professionals in a Q&A style format.

 - Field Trips & Demonstrations: Enhancing the concert experience through hands-on learning, students discover the worlds of sound and light in the Palladium, props and costumes in the Studio Theater and see excerpts from plays or musicals in the Tarkington.

 - Internships: Open to college and high school students, interns have the opportunity to learn about marketing and fundraising as well as aspects of concert production including lighting, sound and technical staging.
 College students may earn credits toward their degrees through our internship programs.